tunasoup/multimodal-scene-classification/Readme.md

 ## Results
 F1 scores of the base classifiers and the ensemble model on the test set can be seen in the table below.
+The particular ensemble model uses a mean combiner without weights.

 | scene           | audio VGGish | audio OpenL3 | visual ResNet | visual OpenL3 | ensemble |
 |:----------------|--------------|--------------|---------------|---------------|----------|